lzrski/toastmasters-speeches/cc-02-there-is-an-elephant-in-a-mirror.md

 1. Opening `30-40 sec`

+  `Install a mirror on the stand.`

+  Please rise your hand if you know what that is?

+  Yes, that's a mirror!
+Now if usually you can recognize yourself in a mirror, please keep your hands up.

+  Very good.
+If you believe that was easy, please clap your hands three times.

+  Thank you.

   * A mirror test

     Elephants can recognize themselves in a mirror.
+So does most humans.
 However, majority of other animals cannot.

     Genetics play a vital role in defining gifts and skills of animals.
 Humans, though, have a shortcut to getting almost any skill much easier than one can imagine.
-I will show that i) non-stop learning is what makes us humans; ii) difficulty of learning is a fruit of your imagination and iii) you can use your imagination to learn things easier.
+I will show that

+      i) non-stop learning is what makes us humans;
+      ii) difficulty of learning is a fruit of your imagination and iii) you can use your imagination to learn things easier.

 2. Body `4 min`